biomassive-salesforce/node-visualforce/README.md

   grunt.loadNpmTasks('grunt-node-salesforce');

+If you want to create a 'Build' and 'Deploy' grunt task you can add the following to Gruntfile

+  grunt.registerTask('buildAndDeploy', ['build', 'deploy']);

 Once you added the task to your Gruntfile, you have to put all your project files inside the following folder structure:
 ```shell
   - /input